verhovsky/books-futures-explained/src/0_background_information.md

 You can consider the `run` function a _pausable_ task consisting of several sub-tasks.
 On each "await" point it yields control to the scheduler (in this case it's the well known Javascript event loop).
-Once one of the sub-tasks changes state to either `fulfilled` or `rejected` the task is sheduled to continue to the next step.
+Once one of the sub-tasks changes state to either `fulfilled` or `rejected` the task is scheduled to continue to the next step.

 Syntactically, Rusts Futures 1.0 was a lot like the promises example above and